lukas-tr/quick-open-widget/readme.md

 How to install additional commands: Double click any .quickopencsv or .quickopenjson and the commands will be added or updated.
 You can also download them directly from https://quick-open-widget.firebaseapp.com/ (click "install" with Quick Open Widget installed);

+To see example files, to to the /readme folder.

 ## Features and planned features

 * [x] Use the keyboard or mouse to execute commands (except textBox)